GermanAizek/webdriverxx/README.md

     - [libcurl](http://curl.haxx.se/libcurl/),
     - [picojson](https://github.com/kazuho/picojson).
 - Can be used with any testing framework.
-- Linux, Mac and Windows.
+- Linux, Mac, FreeBSD and Windows.
-- Tested on clang 10.0, GCC 9.3 and Visual Studio 2019.
+- Tested on GCC 9.3, Clang 10.0 and MSVC Visual Studio 2019.

 ## More examples